prachi-kCoder/Micro-Soft-Prep/DP.md

 - prev_prev[i]: Represents the result for a range starting at i with length len - 2 look at len then check the starting index for the curr in recurrence only!

-- IF the DP is range based of indexes {i to j} then
+- IF the DP is range based of indexes {i to j} then : Check in this types here usually only 1 dp works : well :https://www.geeksforgeeks.org/problems/interleaved-strings/1
 ```
 # Longest palindromic subsequence
 - O(N) optimisation of space is by making use of DP1d base on len : prev , prev_prev made prev-> of len-1 , prev_prev->len-2